Apply

 5. FGSR Reviews the Thesis Submission Package

-• A brief rationale in terms of the special field(s) of expertise and achievements is required on the nomination form.
+- Nomination of External Examiner form, which includes a brief rationale in terms of the special field(s) of expertise and achievements

-• FGSR will review the nomination for External Examiner and, following approval, will notify the supervisor and the academic unit.
+• FGSR reveiws the nomination for External Examiner and, if approved, will notify the supervisor and the academic unit.

 6. External Examiner Reviews Your Thesis

-If the nominated External is approved, FGSR will send the thesis to the External Examiner for evaluation.
-The External Examiner will review the thesis and return their evaluation to FGSR within:
+The timeline provided to the External Examiner to review the thesis and return their evaluation to FGSR is:

 • two weeks for a Masters thesis